LeonRein/reboot-to-windows/README.md

 3. Inspect the source code as usual before running random scripts from the internet.

 3. Once happy, run the installer.
-To install the program locally, run `./install.sh`.
 To install the program for all users, run `sudo ./install.sh` (requires root permissions).

 The 'Windows' app should now be available in your desktop environment.